 In our example with Gertrude, I spend time dreading her call, suffering through the call, and stewing about the call when it’s done.
 This relationship is toxic for me in its current form.

 It’s taking time away from the other things that I want to accomplish.
 I am often in a bad mood when I deal with my family.
 I am resentful and angry.
 I feel that I am being taken advantage of.
 It’s a one-sided relationship that doesn’t give me much benefit.

-We want to really think about what we are doing or not doing to contribute to this issue.
-We may not like to examine our part and may not even be sure of how we are contributing.
-However, if we do a major gut-check we often can unearth some underlying causes that we own.
+In addition to considering the costs and benefits, I want to ask myself how I am contributing to this situation.
+It’s important to really think about what we are doing or not doing to contribute to this issue.
+If we do a major gut-check, we often can unearth some underlying causes that we own.

 In our example, I am not setting proper boundaries with Gertrude, and it’s not healthy for me or her.
 My contribution has been inaction.
 I haven’t told Gertrude how I feel so that she has a chance to react or change.
 I am allowing a one-sided relationship to continue.

 So, we’ve determined what we don’t like and don’t want.
 Now we want to uncover the dream behind the complaint.
 What do we want?

 This is my favorite part.
 I love dreaming up best-case scenarios!
 We want to imagine a clear image of what we want and then check in with our emotions about that outcome.
 Then we want to consider how that outcome will affect others.

 In our Gertrude example, I could imagine a life without Gertrude.
 I could just fade away from her life and become less and less available.
 It comes down to whether or not I believe that Gertrude’s friendship could be valuable and enjoyable.
 I need to ask myself if I’d miss her.